Graph Convolutional Neural Networks Sensitivity under Probabilistic Error Model: Introduction

 \section{Introduction}

+\IEEEPARstart{G}{raph} neural networks (GNNs) have steadily gained prominence as an innovative tool in machine learning and signal processing, exhibiting unparalleled efficiency in processing data encapsulated within complex graph structures~\cite{Bronstein17Geometric, Dong20-GSPML, Wu21Survey}.
+Uniquely designed, GNNs utilize a system of intricately coupled graph filters (GFs) with nonlinear activation functions, enabling the effective transformation and propagation of information within the graph~\cite{Isufi22GFOverview}.

+Different GNN architectures can be delineated based on the GFs, which are an integral to the functioning of GNNs.
+A notable example of these architectures uses graph-convolutional filters.
+The GNN employing this design is known as the Graph Convolutional Neural Network (GCNN).
+Some examples of GCNNs include the vanilla Graph Convolutional Network (GCN)~\cite{Kipf17-vanillaGCN}, Graph Isomorphism Network (GIN)~\cite{Xu19-GIN}, Simple Graph Convolution Network (SGCN)~\cite{Li19-originalSGCN,Wu19-SGCN}, and Cayley Graph Convolutional Network (CayleyNet)~\cite{Levie19Cayley}.
+In contrast to the aforementioned GCNNs, there exist non-convolutional GNNs such as the Graph Attention Network (GAT)~\cite{Velickovic18GAT} and Edge Varying Graph Neural Network (EdgeNet)~\cite{Isufi22EdgeNet}, which utilize edge-varying graph filters~\cite{Coutino19EdgeFilter}.

-Graph convolutional networks (GCNs) are recently developed machine learning tools for processing data with graph structures~\cite{Dong20-GSPML}.
-GCN consists of cascaded layers of graph convolutional filters and nonlinear activation functions.
-Graph convolutional filters couple the data and graph with the underlying graph matrix, named graph shift operator (GSO), such as the adjacency matrix and Laplacian, which encodes the arbitrary interactions between data samples\cite{Sandryhaila13-DSPG}.
-Based on the GSO, the graph filter captures the structural information by aggregating the data propagated within its $k-$hop neighbourhoods, and feeds it to the next layer after processing techniques like nonlinearities, optional graph coarsening and pooling \cite{Defferrard16-FastSpecGCNN,Xu19-HowGNN}.
-As the key component of GCNs, GSO presents the graph structure, and is typically assumed to be perfectly estimated.
-The precise estimation of the hidden graph structure is essential for successfully performing feature propagation on a convolution layer \cite{Dong16-Learning}.
+This paper delves into the GCNN, which blends graph convolutional filters with nonlinear activation functions.
+Graph convolutional filters couple the data and graph with the underlying graph matrix, named graph shift operator (GSO), which can be, for example, the graph adjacency matrix or graph Laplacian, encoding the interactions between data samples~\cite{Sandryhaila13-DSP}.
+Based on the GSO, the graph filter captures the structural information by aggregating the data propagated within its $k-$hop neighborhoods, and feeds it to the next layer after processing, which can be applying graph coarsening and pooling~\cite{defferrard2016convolutional, Xu19-GIN}.
+As the key component of GCNNs, GSO presents the graph structure, and is typically assumed to be perfectly known.
+The precise estimation of the hidden graph structure is essential for successfully performing feature propagation in a convolution layer~\cite{Dong16-Learning, segarra2017network, buciulea2022learning}.

-In many real-world problems, the underlying graph is unknown and is usually estimated with errors\cite{Miettinen21-ErrorEffect}.
-Due to the close relation between GSO and graph filter, the stability of graph filter under perturbation of GSO is a critical question.
-It is also necessary to study the performance of GNN with a cascade of perturbed graph filters.
-Furthermore, it is essential to study the effect of different types of graph perturbation on outputs of a graph neural network (GNN).